ullibniss/INNO-Unix-Internet-Applications/CIA_Lab_1_Fedorov_Alexey.md

 ## 1.1.
 Create the first virtual machine using VirtualBox and isolate a private network on your workstation: do not pollute our shared network with your own DHCP service.
 There are several network settings offered by VirtualBox, choose the right one accordingly and Install your PXE server there.
 Hint: use two network adapters.

-I decided to create Ubuntu 22.04 LTS virtual machine for PXE server.
+I decided to create an Ubuntu 22.04 LTS virtual machine for the PXE server.

 ![image](https://github.com/user-attachments/assets/87fc6fe0-2f3f-484d-8f09-bfb78c6b71ec)

-Added second interface - Internal Network.
-First stayed NAT.
+Added a second interface—Internal Network.
+The first remained NAT.

 ![image](https://github.com/user-attachments/assets/b9c5e3a9-cf80-4bcd-9cfe-a2cd1d39cf6d)

-UEFI mode enabled.
+UEFI mode is enabled.

 ![image](https://github.com/user-attachments/assets/829a2275-c8fa-4968-ac8a-27ff9ef81e39)